This tutorial should take approximately 20-30 minutes to complete.

 Click on the card with your Project, and the device dashboard for your Project will load.
 You'll see your Notecard in the Devices list.

 Click Events in the left-side navigation.
-In the Events list, you should see your note in the list with a simulated sensor reading body.
+In the Events list, you should see your Note in the list with a simulated sensor reading body.
 Your Note will be listed in the table, along with other session and environment-specific events sent automatically by the Notecard.

 It's that simple, your product and data are now online!